 Before 2018, the business of being an employee could also count.
 Under the prior law, non-owner employees could deduct car and truck expenses incurred for their job.
 With the passage of the Tax Cuts and Jobs Act (“TCJA”) in late 2017, Congress made these expenses non-deductible for employees.

 It should also be noted that reimbursed expenses do not qualify.
 This is true even if the taxpayer was not reimbursed for these expenses, but could have been reimbursed had she asked for reimbursement.
-This often turns on the terms of the employers reimbursement policy.
-These nuances will likely be less important now that car and truck expenses for employees is not deductible.
+This often turns on the terms of the employer’s reimbursement policy.
+These nuances will likely be less important now that car and truck expenses for employees are not deductible.

 The Amount that is Deductible

 Taxpayers can deduct their actual expenses incurred or the standard mileage rate.